FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 ## Manual update

-If you cannot or do not want to use the automatic methods, you can make it manually.
-There is two ways, the partial or the complete update.
+If you can't or don't want to use the automatic method, you can update manually.
+There are two methods for updating all or some of the feeds.

 ### Complete update

 This update occurs on all feeds.
-To trigger it, you need to click on the navigation menu update link.
+To trigger it, simply click on the update link in the navigation menu.

 ![Navigation menu](../img/users/refresh.1.png)